 Studies have shown that many collisions and near-collisions involve some form of driver inattention, often just three seconds prior to the event.
 These statistics are particularly noteworthy for fleets, as many commercial vehicles have poorer driver visibility than personal cars and are much more difficult to control or stop in the event of an emergency.
 For commercial fleets, distracted driving can lead to increased insurance premiums, costly repairs, decreased productivity, reputational damage, and driver injury or death.

 To protect themselves and public safety, it’s important for organizations and fleet managers to have an understanding of distracted driving, including common causes and prevention strategies.
 This guide provides background information commercial fleets can use to supplement a risk management program and establish a safe workplace.

 Often, when thinking about distracted driving, it’s easy to focus on inattentiveness caused by cellphones and other electronic devices.
 However, while texting and taking phone calls while driving are major causes of accidents, they aren’t the only distractions

 Any time a driver reaches for an object or gets distracted by outside stimuli, the chances of an accident drastically increase.
 In fact, studies show that simply by dialing a cellphone, the likelihood of a crash is six times greater.

 To remain safe on the roads, drivers need to be aware of common distractions that can put them and the public in danger:

-· Combing hair, putting on makeup, shaving, brushing teeth or performing similar grooming activities
+- Combing hair, putting on makeup, shaving, brushing teeth, or similar grooming activities

-· Focusing attention on visual distractions outside the vehicle, such as collisions, police activity, street signs, pedestrians, construction or billboards
+- Focusing attention on visual distractions outside the vehicle, such as collision, police activity, street signs, pedestrians, construction, or billboards